PabDJ/pabdj.github.io/content/_index.md

 ## [Blog](https://pabdj.github.io/posts/)
 With these posts I want to share the journey of a malware researcher noob.
-It will be a space for reporting the notes that I take while learning meanwhile I track the progress like in a diary.
+It will be a space to keep the notes I take as I learn and thus keep track of progress as in a journal.

 ## Projects